cr0hn/aiotasks/doc/source/index.rst

 .. note::

-    aiotaks is still under development.
+    aiotasks is still under development.
 Not as active as I would like (for time limitations), but the project is in active development.

     If you want to contribute, take a look to the TODO.md file.